When does an impacting drop stop bouncing?: Bouncing inhibition

 This observation prompts us to introduce an analogy with coalescence-induced jumping, in which an excess surface energy, gained during coalescence, is converted into upward motion of the liquid \citep{boreyko2009, liu2014numerical, farokhirad2015coalescence}.
 The spread drop, at rest at $t=t_m$, reduces its surface area through a Taylor-Culick type retraction, converting excess surface energy into kinetic energy.
 The capillary force driving this radially inwards flow is

+The velocity $v$ associated to this Taylor-Culick type retraction scales as $v \sim \sqrt{\gamma/\left(\rho_d e\right)}$, where $e$ is the typical thickness of the spread liquid, which can be rearranged as $v \sim V_\gamma \sqrt{R/e}$ upon introducing the inertio-capillary velocity \citep{bartolo2005retraction,chantelot2018rebonds}.
+At the bouncing to non-bouncing transition, in the presence of both viscous and gravitational effects (see figure 2), we make the hypothesis that $e \sim R$, as no pronounced central film forms during spreading (see figure \ref{fig:Phenomenology} at $t=t_m$), implying that the inertio-capillary velocity is the relevant velocity scale, \emph{i.e.} $v \sim V_\gamma$.
 Similarly as in coalescence--induced jumping of two identical drops, a dissipative force $F_\eta \sim \Omega\eta_d\nabla^2v$, where $\Omega$ is the volume of the drop and $v$ is a typical radial flow velocity, opposes the capillarity driven flow \citep{mouterde2017merging, lecointre2019ballistics}.
-Taking $v$ as $V_\gamma$ at leading order, the resistive viscous force scales as
+Taking $v \sim V_\gamma$ as explained above, the resistive viscous force then scales as

 and the effective momentum converging in the radial direction is